sleibrock/mandelpp/README.md

-# Mandelbrot Set Generator
+# Mandelbrot and Julia Set Generators

-A Mandelbrot Set rasterizing tool to output images of Mandelbrot Sets.
+`mandelpp` is a project aimed at creating high-quality Mandelbrot and Julia set images.
+It is currently written in C++ for performance.

 Usage:
 ```